Zhang Zhixin: Early life

-I have doubts about Jiang Qing (Mao's wife and prominent figure of the Leadership of the Great Proletarian Cultural Revolution).
+I have doubts about Jiang Qing.
 What's wrong with making critical remarks about her?
 Why shouldn't Jiang Qing's problems be revealed?
 We should even expose the Central Cultural Revolution Group....
 Why should we go along with the notion that even if you do not understand, you must obey?
 If this is allowed to continue, the situation will get out of control.
 This is all an effort to fortify Chairman Mao's reputation and that of Lin Biao.
 I personally have no trust in Lin Biao.

 Imprisonment and torture

-In 1969, Zhang was imprisoned by the Liaoning Provincial Party Committee after making critical comments toward Mao.
+Zhang was imprisoned for her loyalty towards Liu Shaoqi.
 She saved up 2 yuan a month to purchase books to read in the facility, where she wrote her study notes on toilet paper.
 The prison guards then took her pen away.
-She proclaimed that the party would be "punished by history; if not sooner, then later".
+She proclaimed that the CCP would be "punished by history; if not sooner, then later".
 For a year and a half she was frequently shackled in leg irons and tied in a harness.

-The party forced her to sign divorce papers.
-Confined in an all-male prison, she was raped and tortured.
-Other male prisoners were told they could reduce their sentences if they were willing to torture Zhang.

 In a prison political-education meeting called to criticize Lin Biao, she shouted that Mao should be responsible for what Lin did.
-A party secretary from Liaoning Province urged that she be executed quickly.
-During the Cultural Revolution, most legal procedures were abolished: without judges or trials, cases were decided by various levels of the Revolutionary Committees and Communist Party committees.
+A CCP committee secretary from Liaoning Province urged that she be executed quickly.
+During the Cultural Revolution, most legal procedures were abolished: without judges or trials, cases were decided by various levels of the Revolutionary Committees and CCP committees.

 Death and posthumous rehabilitation

 Zhang was paraded and executed on 4 April 1975, close to the end of the Cultural Revolution.
 It is reported that her larynx was slit before the execution, in order to prevent her from speaking.

 On 16 October 1978, the Intermediate People's Court of Yingkou City, Liaoning Province, revoked the original judgment and acquitted Zhang Zhixin.
 Four years after her execution, in the spring of 1979 she was officially proclaimed a 'martyr'; 4 April 1979 was designated the day of her memorial.
-Although an investigation was begun into her case, party leader Hu Yaobang had it stopped.
+Although an investigation was begun into her case, Hu Yaobang had it stopped.

 Zhang was celebrated in the post-Cultural Revolution era as a hero who stood up to those like the Gang of Four.
+She was promoted as a martyr, in part related to the posthumous rehabilitation of Liu Shaoqi's reputation.
 Among the cultural depictions of Zhang is her appearance as a character during a solo dance in The Song of the Chinese Revolution.